gamemanual0/gm0/source/docs/common-mechanisms/arms/linkages.rst

    .. glossary::

       Linkage
-         A system of solid links or bars connected to two or more other links by hinges, sliding joints, or ball-and-socket joints etc so as to form a closed chain or a series of closed chains.
+         A system of solid links or bars connected to two or more other links by hinges, sliding joints, ball-and-socket joints, etc., so as to form a closed chain or a series of closed chains.
 Generally used to convert linear motion to rotational motion or vice versa.

 Considerations
 --------------